-Even in this modern time, the use of columns, domes, arches and symmetrical designs in architectural projects remain to be relevant.
+Even in this modern time, the use of columns, domes, arches, and symmetrical designs in architectural projects remains to be relevant.
 These classic elements are apparent in some famed landmarks and properties in Miami.

 If you look closely at some hotels, it is quite easy to spot some elements whose reference can be traced way back to the Renaissance period such as the facade of Century Hotel in South Beach, Miami Beach which exudes symmetry and parallel design on its windows, main entrance, arch, and over-all contemporary concept.

 Another example is Cavalier South Beach Hotel along Ocean Drive which features a handful of classic designs that resemble that from the Renaissance era.